node-m2m/m2m/Readme.md

 m2m is a lightweight communication library for developing client-server applications using the machine-to-machine framework [node-m2m](https://www.node-m2m.com).

-It uses a FaaS (Function-as-a-Service) API also called *serverless* allowing anyone to easily create, prototype and test applications in IoT, telematics, data acquisition, process automation and a whole lot more.
+It uses a FaaS (Function-as-a-Service) API also called *serverless* allowing anyone to easily create, prototype and test applications in IoT, telematics, data acquisition, process automation and a lot more.

 You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.
 Your device servers will be accessible through its user-assigned *device id* from client applications.

-You can set multiple *Channel Data* or *HTTP API* resources on any remote computer and *GPIO* resources for Raspberry Pi.
+You can set multiple *Channel Data* or *HTTP API* resources from your device servers as well as *GPIO* resources from Raspberry Pi devices.

 Access to clients and devices is restricted to authenticated and authorized users only.
 All communications between clients and devices are fully encrypted using TLS.